databrickslabs/overwatch/docs-compose/overwatch_docs/content/EnvironmentSetup/azure.md

 #### Step 1
 [Create or reuse an Event Hub namespace.](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create)
 {{% notice warning %}}
-**Tht Event Hub Namespace MUST be in the same location as your control plane**
+**The Event Hub Namespace MUST be in the same location as your control plane**
 {{% /notice %}}

 {{% notice info %}}